This gallery contains 62 photos.

 What better way to keep memories from this awesome trip, after unpacking my stuff in my bedroom, I carefully prepared another page in my scrapbook.

 Mama and papa used to irked me (in a positive way) about visiting Villa Escudero Plantation and resort.
-And so one weekend, I decided to bring them to Villa Escudero.
+And so one weekend, I decided to finally bring them there.
 At the same time, to keep myself sane, due to tons of stress from work.

 It’s just a day trip, since papa’s not so fond of overnights, he will not be able to sleep thinking of his dog, his janitors and kois and love birds as to whom will feed them during those hours nobody was at home.
 I am used to him being like that, he seems to be the same way even when I was a child.